WearNET/HAR-Distributed-Framework/README.md

 # HAR-Distributed-Framework
-HAR Distributed System for the classification of a finite set of human activities
+HAR Distributed System for the Classification of a Finite Set of Human Activities

 <img
   width="15906"